SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

   * Fires a beam in the direction of the cursor that heals the first friendly player in its path
   * Allows for faster healing than the Cleric Heal ability, but requires good aim and can hit only one target
   * Can deal damage to enemies when Smite is enabled
+* **Ability 2: Divine Intervention**
+  * Nearby allies cannot die during the next 3 seconds.
+If they would die, they are instead healed (scales with healing)
-* Needs at least 2 more abilities
+* Needs at least 1 more ability

 ### Tier 3: Oracle
 * Buff/Debuff class